 Other lawyers and I have been asking trial courts to simply conclude their burden of proof jury instructions as follows: "It is your duty to give the defendant the benefit of every reasonable doubt."
 This seems reasonable not only on its face -- the burden of proof is, after all, "beyond a reasonable doubt" -- but also in light of the empirical studies that prove the obvious.
 Nonetheless, prosecutors have mounted a flurry of arguments to preserve their burden-lowering, truth-based jury instructions on which they rely to win convictions.

-In the third (and probably final) article in this series, I have collected, organized, and debunked twenty such prosecutorial arguments.
+In the third article in this series, I have collected, organized, and debunked twenty such prosecutorial arguments.
 My article, "The Battle over the Burden of Proof: A Report from the Trenches," will be published in the U. Pittsburgh L. Rev. this July or August.
-In the meantime, you can find a pre-publication draft of the article on SSRN.
-On page two you'll find a handy outline that groups the prosecutors' arguments into four categories.
-From there, you can locate the relevant portion of the article that debunks that particular argument.
+Keep an eye out for it on my articles page, here.

 No comments: